 - IEC frame designations are from 56 to 355L.
 The numbers indicate the approximate distance from the floor to the centerline of the shaft in millimeters.

-- For explosion-proof motors and motors for other hazardous areas, EU countries have developed stringent EN 50 014 and EN 50 018 standards.
+- EU countries have developed stringent EN 50 014 and EN 50 018 standards for explosion-proof motors and motors for other hazardous areas.
 A motor that has been tested, listed, or found to comply with North American hazardous area standards should not be assumed to comply with IEC standards or vice versa.

 Interesting facts about electric motors: Industrial and General purpose motors

 Now let's talk about electric motor facts.
 As we already mentioned, there are two main types of motors: AC and DC motors.
-Here are 10 facts:
+Here are ten facts:

 - Have you ever heard of a single molecular electric motor?
-Don't get upset, it's a fact.
-It is the smallest electric motor in the world, made from a single molecule of butyl methyl sulfide.
+Please don't get upset; it's a fact.
+It is the smallest electric motor globally, made from a single butyl methyl sulfide molecule.

 - The first industrial electric motor was developed in 1834 by the Russian scientist Boris Semyonovich Jacobi(also known as Moritz Hermann).
 Jacob managed to increase the power of the electric motor to 550 watts.

 - The first electric motor on a ship was used on September 13, 1838.

 - A simple DC motor consists of six main parts: an armature(rotor), brushes, an axle, a commutator, a field magnet, and a DC power supply of some sort.